johnlee1/learn/theology/systematic/no-one-like-him/ch3-what-happens-to-God-in-contemporary-thought.md

 #### Karl Barth (1886-1968)
 * revelation does not come in propositions - but in a person. the content of revelation is God himself given to man in a nonverbal, personal encounter with Jesus
 * the God who has revealed himself is the deus absconditus. this is the God to whom there is no way and no bridge, of whom we could not say or have to say one single word had he not, of his own initiative, met us at deus revelatus. the God who is revealed is not actually the deus absconditus, the transcendent God. rather the hidden God has taken on a form in order to reveal himself to us.
-GOd's doing this is his distinguishing himself from himself, a being of God in a mode of existence, not subordinate as compared with his first hidden mode of being as God, but just different. the fact that God takes on this mode of existence to reveal himself doesn't mean that this mode fully reveals God. further, this mode of revelation is not the subject of revelation, becuase that would mean that God could be unveiled to us after all and that there was no longer any need of God (the hidden God) for his revelation after all. the transcendent God is important, even thoughwe cannot know him in his transcendence
+GOd's doing this is his distinguishing himself from himself, a being of God in a mode of existence, not subordinate as compared with his first hidden mode of being as God but just different. the fact that God takes on this mode of existence to reveal himself doesn't mean that this mode fully reveals God. further, this mode of revelation is not the subject of revelation, becuase that would mean that God could be unveiled to us after all and that there was no longer any need of God (the hidden God) for his revelation after all. the transcendent God is important, even thoughwe cannot know him in his transcendence
     * orthodoxy maintains that God can be known in his transcendent character
     * radical theologians say that the only GOd we can know is the deus revelatus in the form of Christ. he is the subject of revelation and does unveil the transcendent; hence the transcendent God is no longer needed
     * Barth takes a mediating position between orthodoy and the more radical theologians

 #### Paul Tillich (1886-1965)
-* distinguishes between teh sense and reference of "God"
+* distinguishes between the sense and reference of "God"
     * the sense is that God is the name for what concerns us ultimately. what is of ultimate concern to humans must be that which is determinative of our being or nonbeing
     * as to the reference of "God" - Tillich says it is being-itself. being-itself is not just a being alongside of other beings, for beings are still subject to finitude. rather, God is the ground of being, the power of being, the structure of being. this is all we can say about God without lapsing into symbolism and metaphor
 * this is a strange notion of God. on one hand, it pictures him as very immanent to all things. but there is no hint that he is personal, a God with whom we can establish any kind of relationship. moreover, Tillich's claim that there is nothing we can literally say about God other than that he is being-itself gives his God a certain remoteness and distance